‘Tom Clancy’s Rainbow Six: Siege’ next-gen patch arrives next week

 — Rainbow Six Siege (@Rainbow6Game) November 25, 2020

 PS5 owners will also have a few specific features.
-The DualSense controller will support haptic feedback, adaptive triggers, and controller sound output, along with the console itself making use of the activity card feature.
-Xbox Series owners will also be able to use the console’s Quick Resume feature.
+The DualSense controller will support haptic feedback, adaptive triggers and controller sound output, along with the console itself making use of the activity card feature.
+Xbox Series X owners will also be able to use the console’s Quick Resume feature.

 Xbox Game Pass members will be able to try out Tom Clancy’s Rainbow Six: Siege for free as the game recently entered the service.
 There is also a ten per cent discount of certain in-game items available as an additional perk.